AmigaMaster/Simple-Game-Solutions/solutions/O/Old Skies-EN.md

 ##### 7.1.11.1.
 Street

 - TALK TO Elizabeth and Arthur
-  - Do not start the robbery yet
+  - Do not start the robbery yet, select "Let's take a moment."

 ##### 7.1.11.2.
 Sales Room